For The Kiddos: An Elementary School In Georgia Is Going To Be Named After Michelle Obama

 “I just felt like there aren’t many places named after women,” Burroughs said to CNN.
 “We are trying to push forward in our society, because we have been left behind for so long.”

-A school in the Clayton community being named after Michelle Obama makes sense, as she has connections to the community through her great-great-great grandmother.
+A school in the Clayton community being named after Michelle Obama makes sense, as she has connections to the community through her great-great-great-grandmother.
 The New York Times traced Obama’s ancestry back to Melvania Shields in 2009.
 Since then, the Atlanta Journal-Constitution has reported that Shields was enslaved on a farm in Rex, Georgia in Clayton County.
 This very fact helped sway the school board to name the building after Michelle Obama.

 As of now, the school is set to open in Jonesboro in July as the board awaits Obama’s approval.
 If our forever First Lady chooses to decline the gesture, the school will be named after the late civil rights activist and Georgia politician, Rep. John Lewis, who finished second in the voting.